billybonks/ember-cli-stylelint/README.md

 A hook that allows you to do whatever you want

+`consoleLogger` {function}

+This function is called every time a file has an error.
+It allows you to generate custom error output according to your preferences.

 `testFailingFiles` {boolean}

 If true it will generate a unit test if the file fails lint.